-A lawsuit over the licensing rights to Jimi Hendrix's likeness threatened to place many undergraduate dorm rooms' decoration decisions in jeopardy.
+A lawsuit over the licensing rights to Jimi Hendrix's likeness in Washington state threatened to place many undergraduate dorm rooms' decoration decisions in jeopardy.
 Thankfully, the Ninth Circuit stepped in to resolve the dispute so that there will be no shortage of Hendrix posters in college towns across America come move-in day.

 Statutes Made of Sand

 Pitsicalis argued that Washington's Personality Rights Act (WPRA), which protects the post-mortem personality rights of deceased persons, was unconstitutional.
 The District Court agreed, on the grounds that the statute violated the Full Faith and Credit Clause by purporting to regulate conduct in another state even though the conduct had nothing to do with Washington state (Hendrix died in New York).
 But the Ninth Circuit reversed, holding that Washington had sufficient contacts with this case to make the law constitutional.

 The court also found that the WPRA didn't violate the dormant commerce clause, as it doesn't affect transactions "occurring wholly outside Washington."

 Of course, the major issue here was trademark infringement.
 The U.S. District Court for the Western District of Washington found in favor of Experience Hendrix on the trademark violations, and on appeal, Pitsicalis challenged only those trademark violations that applied to the domain names.